Rithari/OnePlusBot/Documentation.md

 ### Invite filter

 To avoid unsollicited advertising an invite filter is present.
 Some channels and invitations can however be whitelisted (configurable in database).
+Changes will require command `;reloaddb` to be issued to be taken into effect.

 ## Specific to server